clolsonus/covid-19/README.md

 ## June 16, 2020

 The USA 120k mark is bumped up another day to June 22.
-Brazil continues to be above 1000 (1060/day.)
+Brazil continues to be above 1000, but the trajectory is flattening.
+Perhaps they are approaching the peak of their first wave.
+Models are predicting that the USA death rate will flatten or bump up slightly in late June into July/Aug, but so far the rate is slowly dropping each day.

 ![poly](figures/20200616.png?raw=true "16 June, 2020")